czhang1123/Getting_and_Cleaning_Data/README.md

 <li>From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. </li>
 </ol>

-## Imprementation of the Steps to Tidy the Data
+## Imprementation Details of the Steps

 * Install and load R packages dplyr and data.table if not already.
 * Change work directory to where the data resides.